 - You can also take an air tour of Columbia River Gorge.
 Click here for more info

 I really liked my visit to Portland.
 A city where people are relaxed and open-minded.
 If you’re on the westcoast, take some time to spend a few days in Portland!
+Moreover, it’s one of the most beautiful cities in the US!
 Here are travel tips now!

 How to get to Portland

 If you’re road tripping in the country, you’ll head to Portland by car.
 Otherwise you’ll probably head there by plane.
 Click here to check the flight prices.
 Wanna go to the US?
 If you’re not a US citizen, you need to apply for the ESTA beforehand here.
 That’s the only website you need to use to apply for an ESTA.
 It’s 14 dollars.
 If you’re using another website, you’ll inevitably pay more and you’re gonna get fucked.
 The unofficial website will apply for your ESTA using the official website, and needless to say, they’ll take their commission.
 FYI, you can also arrive by train with the Amtrak.